Photoshop Elements vs Lightroom (7 Differences in 2023)

 You honestly don’t need to know anything about photo editing to get started.
 Simply open up the program and start with the AI-driven automatic edits, or work step-by-step through the Guided Edits.

-If you want more control, there’s an Expert mode that brings many of Photoshop’s tools to your fingertips, including editing with layers and masks, object removal, color correction, text, and healing brushes.
+If you want more control, there’s an Expert mode that brings many of Photoshop’s tools to your fingertips, including editing with layers and masks, object removal, color correction, adding vignettes, text, and healing brushes.

 If you’re a professional photographer or a serious amateur who takes a lot, then the workflow will matter to you, and learning Lr will be well worth your time.